docker-library/docs/crate/content.md

 ## Issues

+### Memory Accounting

+The combinations of Linux kernel version 3.x and Docker >= 1.12 could lead to a major problem with memory accounting causing the kernel to kill the CrateDB process in the container.
+This problems occurs because of a [slab shrinker issue](https://lwn.net/Articles/628829/) that is fixed in kernel versions >= 4.0.

+### Others

 For issue specific to the CrateDB Docker image, report issues via [the `docker-crate` GitHub issue tracker](https://github.com/crate/docker-crate/issues)

 For issues with CrateDB itself, report issues via [the `crate` GitHub issue tracker](https://github.com/crate/crate/issues)